scott-grimes/cheatingScanner/README.md

 The data here is from an actual exam, although false alliterative names and random ID numbers have been swapped out for the students real identification.
-The student pair "Laronda Labarbera" and "Kathline Keehn" shared a remarkable 15 incorrect answers (upper right)!
+The student pair "Laronda Labarbera" and "Kathline Keehn" shared a remarkable 100% of their answers(upper right)!
 They also happened to sit next to each other at the back of the class in the same period.

+Curious!

 Student pair "Deetta Delpiore" and "Man Mcdevitt" were also caught cheating during the exam, although their scores were entered anyways for the sake of